stephencweiss/stephencharlesweiss.com/content/blog/2019-12-28/git-config-multiple-settings.md

 ---
-title: "Managing Multiple Git Configurations"
+title: 'Managing Multiple Git Configurations'
 date: '2019-12-11'
 publish: '2019-12-28'
 category: ['programming']
-tags: ['git','include','includeif','.gitconfig']
+tags: ['git', 'include', 'includeif', '.gitconfig']
 ---

 I recently made a [small contribution to a VSCode extension on Github](https://github.com/microsoft/vscode-chrome-debug/pull/960).
 In addition to evaluating the code, the maintainer, [@roblourens](https://github.com/roblourens), went above and beyond to ensure that I was credited with the contribution.

 It turns out I wouldn't have been because my git config on the machine I made the commit had a different email from the one attached to my Github account.